Djokovic–Nadal rivalry: 2009 Madrid Masters semifinal

-With Nadal widely regarded as invincible on clay courts by many in the tennis world, Djokovic emerged as one of the few who could test his dominance on it, and the closest Nadal came to losing for the first time in this tournament came in May 2009.
+At the time of the 2009 Madrid Open, Nadal was widely regarded as invincible on clay courts by many in the tennis world, Djokovic emerged as one of the few who could test his dominance on it, and the closest Nadal came to losing for the first time in this tournament came in May 2009.
 It was the longest Masters match and semifinal in Open Era history.
-Djokovic ranked No. 4 in the world, took the first set 6–3.
-But the world No. 1 Nadal remained resilient, saving three match points and eventually ending up winning in three sets after four hours and two minutes in what he called one of his greatest wins in his career.
+Djokovic, ranked No. 4 in the world, took the first set 6–3.
+But the world No. 1 Nadal remained resilient, saving three match points and eventually ending up winning in three sets after 4 hours and 3 minutes, in what he called one of the greatest wins of his career.
+The match was voted the best match in Madrid Open history in 2022.
+It is considered by some to be the best three-set match ever played, and one of the best in history.